hacks-guide/Guide_Wii/docs/pt_BR/cios.md

 ::::

-:::: tab cIOS for vWii (Wii U)
+:::: tab vWii (Wii U)

-:::details Detalhes técnicos (opcional)
+::: danger

-cIOS (Custom IOS) are IOS that are patched to allow custom functionality.
-While [cIOS](https://wiibrew.org/wiki/Custom_IOS) has largely been supplanted by AHBPROT, which gives complete hardware access, it still has useful applications.
-Por exemplo, isso permite a funcionalidade de Loaders USB como o USB Loader GX e WiiFlow, juntamente com outras partes de homebrew como o SaveGame Manager GX.
-Você pode ignorar este processo se você quiser, mas, geralmente, ele estende seu Wii com pouco ou nenhum lado negativo.
+Do not attempt to install a Wii/Wii mini IOS or System Menu on the vWii.
+Doing so will likely [brick](bricks#ios-brick) your console.

 :::

 ::: warning

-Do not attempt to install a Wii/Wii mini IOS or System Menu on the vWii.
-Doing so will likely [brick](bricks#ios-brick) your console.
+Ensure that if you are using an SD card, the lock switch is in the unlocked position.
+Otherwise, you will not be able to select the correct options in the installer.

 :::